hpalappetty/silkyprogrammer.github.com/_posts/2011-12-31-up-and-running-for-c-on-fedora-core.md

 ---

 After several trials to install C++ dev environment on my laptop, I finally managed to do it.
-Good perseverance :) I am not that known for it.
+Good perseverance :).

-Thanks to www.cprogramming.com , for introducing me to Code::Blocks and thanks to all those developers who developed and enhanced Fedora.
+Thanks to [www.cprogramming.com](www.cprogramming.com) , for introducing me to Code::Blocks and thanks to all those developers who developed and enhanced Fedora.

 Installation of code blocks was pretty easy, just type in the following command

+    $sudo yum install codeblocks

-<em>sudo yum install codeblocks</em> ( you need admin rights to install it, hence sudo - superuser do the following on my system :)) this will install all dependencies too.
+ ( you should have admin rights to install it, hence sudo - superuser this will install all dependencies too).

-to run code::blocks, just type in codeblocks to your terminal prompt ( so it will look like the following : <em>[[username]@[computername] ~]$</em> codeblocks
+In order to run code::blocks, just type in codeblocks to your terminal prompt.It will look like:

+    [[username]@[computername] ~]$ codeblocks